VioleD25th/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions - adds multiple permissions to different users

-7-everybody - adds execution permission to everybody
+7-everybody - adds execution permission to everybody for file hello

+8-James_Bond - Grants no permissions for user and group, all for others for file hello